MicrosoftDocs/customer-insights/topics/getting-started-websdk.md

 2. Replace the string "NAME" with a global variable name in the window object where the SDK is instantiated.
 For example, if you replace "NAME" with "Contoso", then the SDK can be accessed at **window["Contoso"]** or simply **Contoso**.

 3. Replace the string "INGESTION_KEY" with your ingestion key from the Product Insights portal.

+## Setting user details for your signal

+The PI SDK allows you to define user information that can be sent with every signal.
+This can be done by specifying the user details in a property called `user` (the expected data for this property is the IUser object), similar to `src`, `name`, and `cfg` in the code snippet configuration.
+Alternatively, user information can be specified by calling the setUser(user: IUser) API on the SDK.

+Specifying user details in the code snippet means that all telemetry will have this information.
+However, if specified by the setUser API, telemetry sent before the setUser API will not contain this information.

+The IUser interface contains the following string properties:

+- **localId?**: The user's local ID.
+- **authId?**: The authenticated user ID.
+- **authType?**: The authentication type used to the get authenticated user ID.
+- **name?**: The user's name.
+- **email?**: The user's email address.